citp/privacy-policy-historical/n/ni/nif/niftymom.com.md

-> *The following text is extracted and transformed from the niftymom.com privacy policy that was archived on 2012-11-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121124121429id_/http%3A//niftymom.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the niftymom.com privacy policy that was archived on 2013-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130629121639id_/http%3A//niftymom.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Nifty Mom
+# Privacy Policy

 **What information do we collect?**